-Whatever bike you have we look forward to meeting you on the start line and cheering you in to the finish at Twickenham.
+Whatever bike you have we look forward to meeting you on the start line and cheering you into the finish in Newbury, England

-It is important that you have a suitable bike in good condition, in order to complete the GBBR.
-You will enjoy your training and completing this challenge in greater comfort and ease and you will be able to appreciate the beautiful scenery by having the best bike for the job.
+It is important that you have a suitable bike in good condition, in order to complete the GBIBR.
+You will enjoy your training and complete this challenge in greater comfort and ease and you will be able to appreciate the beautiful scenery by having the best bike for the job.

 Remember, you don’t need to go out and spend thousands of pounds on a bike.
 You can buy an entry level road bike from £300 – £700.
 Alternatively you can buy second hand which is another way to save money.
 Also you can save up to 40% through the Government Scheme www.cyclescheme.co.uk/home,intro.